GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy

 \subsection{Threat Model}

-We consider the threat model presented in Figure~\ref{fig:threat-model}, where two types of PPT attackers are present: the \textbf{backdoor attacker} and the \textbf{regular attacker}.
+We consider the threat model presented in Figure~\ref{fig:threat-model}, where a \textbf{supply-chain backdoor planter (SCBP)} installs the backdoor in the compromised software, alongside two types of PPT privacy attackers: the \textbf{backdoor privacy attacker (BPA)} and the \textbf{regular privacy attacker (RPA)}.
 Additionally, we assume that the \textbf{server and third parties (e.g., downstream users) monitor anomalies in the server's outputs}.
-Specifically, the backdoor attacker and the regular attacker follow the attack vector below:
+Specifically, the SCBP, the BPA and the RPA follow the attack vector below: